Skip to content

 Despite having a lot of technical knowledge, Xerox was unable to adapt to the changes brought about by the twenty-first century.
 The once-innovative business became stagnant.

-Apple, on the other hand, recognized the potential of the personal computer market and invested heavily in research and development.
 They revolutionized the personal computing industry with their iconic Macintosh computer and paved the way for the modern computer.

-This led to a decline in demand for traditional photocopiers.
-Xerox missed out on significant growth opportunities due to its unwillingness to adopt personal computing technology, which contributed to the company’s downfall.
+Xerox missed significant growth opportunities due to its unwillingness to adopt personal computing technology, which contributed to its downfall.

-3. Underestimating employee innovation:
+3. Underestimating employee innovation

 Xerox could have made huge profits off its employee innovation if it hadn’t made an alliance with EDS.
 They both (EDS and Xerox) entered into an outsourcing agreement in 1994.